logseq/docs/db-version.md

 1. `SQLite` - Import using the SQLite DB file from export.
 2. `File to DB graph` - Import a markdown graph.
 See the [db graph importer](#db-graph-importer) for more on it.
 3. `Debug Transit` - Import a debug transit file from export.
+4. `EDN to DB graph` - Import a DB graph that was exported as EDN into a new DB graph.

 ### EDN Data Export